nnh/SE-Assistant-Workbench/wos-tools_issue79/readme.md

 - `rvest`: Provides tools for scraping and extracting data from HTML files.
 - `V8`: Embeds a JavaScript engine in R, allowing execution of JavaScript code directly within the R environment.

-## Script Structure

-1. **Constants**:

-   - Defines the paths to the relevant files and directories, including JSON files and HTML reports.
-   - A specified date constant is set for filtering purposes.

-2. **Functions**:

-   - Common utility functions are loaded from external files.
-   - The script authenticates Google Sheets access using `gs4_auth()`.

-3. **Main Process**:

-   - **Step 1**: Extracts WOS IDs from HTML reports and reads publication data from `all_papers.json`.
-   - **Step 2**: Retrieves and processes raw data, extracting relevant addresses and groups them into target (NHO-related) and non-target groups.
-   - **Check 1**: Identifies potential NHO hospital records from non-target data.
-   - **Check 2**: Flags unknown hospital names from non-target data for further review.
-   - **Check 3**: Verifies that all records in `all_papers.json` are accounted for.
-   - **Final Output**: Results are exported to Google Sheets for easy review and analysis.

-4. **Google Sheets Integration**:
-   - The script creates new sheets or clears and writes results to existing sheets in Google Sheets for validation reporting.

-## Validation Process

-- **Check 1**: Detects potential NHO hospital entries in non-target data.
-- **Check 2**: Identifies unknown institutions within the non-target dataset.
-- **Check 3**: Verifies that all expected records are included in the final dataset.

-## Warnings

-- If unknown institutions are found during Check 2, a warning message is generated: `warning("error:checkTarget2")`.

-## Google Sheets Output
+## Output to Google Sheets

-Results are output to specified Google Sheets, where each sheet is cleared and updated with the latest data using the functions `CreateSheets()` and `ClearAndWriteSheet()`.
+When `OutputGoogleSpreadSheet.R` is executed by clicking `Source`, the result is output to the specified Google Sheets, and each sheet is cleared using the functions `CreateSheets()` and `ClearAndWriteSheet()`, updated with the latest data.

-## How to Use
+## How to use

-1. Place the relevant JSON and HTML files in the specified directories.
+1. refer to the prerequisites and configure the settings.
-2. Run the script in R. Ensure that you have authenticated access to Google Sheets.
-3. Review the results in Google Sheets, paying close attention to flagged records in Check 1 and Check 2.

-## Author

-- **Author**: Mariko Ohtsuka
-- **Date**: 2024.10.11
+2. Run `wos-validator.R`.
+3. Modify the program as necessary.
+4. Run `outputGoogleSpreadSheet.R`.